Counting down the days until the kids go back to school?

 It might be a fiddly chore, but labelling all of your kids' belongings is a task well worth investing in, especially if you want to avoid missing jumpers and water bottles the first week back!

 If you don't have the time (or the budget) to invest in pre-ordered labels there's no need to panic.
-All you need to do is run down to the supermarket and grab yourself a permanent marker – Artline have a great variety of markers that are perfect for fabrics, stainless steel and glass.
+User a marking texta to write your child's name onto fabrics, stainless steel and glass.

 There's nothing more mortifying than dressing your kids for their first day back at school, only to realise their shoes are too small and they can barely fit into last season's shirt.
 To avoid the dreaded thought, make sure you check their essential uniform items fit well before the new term begins.